 If you’re learning to ski or snowboard, Bears Town Ski Resort is the best place to do so.
 The beginner slope is long, wide and not too steep, giving you more space to practice – and fall without crashing into others!

 It was my first time snowboarding, so I spent most of the day at the beginner slope.
 I snowboarded alongside 4-year-olds whose skills put me to shame!

 Ski and snowboard lessons are available and there is also a snow sleigh park for the little ones.

 Booking a day trip to the ski park is easiest done through a tour group, especially if you can’t speak Korean.

-I purchased the full-day ski package to Bears Town which included a return shuttle from Seoul, ski lesson, lift pass, clothing rental and ski gear.
+I purchased a 1 Day Ski Package to Bears Town which included a return shuttle from Seoul, ski lesson, lift pass, clothing rental and ski gear.

 With only one day on the slopes, the last thing you want to be doing is figuring out which bus stop to get off at and how to pay for your lift tickets.
 The convenience of booking through a tour group justifies the cost.
 They are also able to negotiate lower prices with the ski resorts.

 The bus leaves from Myeongdong Station at 08:00 and returns by 18:00 the same day.

 If you choose to book directly through Bears Town Ski Resort, the price advertised on their website is 76 000 won ($65) for a full day lift pass (09:00-17:00).